KeepDocs/KeepDocsUkraine/README.md

-# Keep-Node-Docs
+# KeepDocs.github.io

-Hello!
-This repository was created to add multilingualism to the main resource.

-It is published at [https://estebank97.github.io/Keep-Node-Docs/](https://estebank97.github.io/Keep-Node-Docs/).
+## KeepDocs Ukraine version

+Hi, welcome to the documentation repo.

-If you would like to help with your translations please follow the [link](https://docs.google.com/spreadsheets/d/1uoaCepd-m1zMMrSlZYeG3akCeT2PS5Ue3nM0XZ6iNwM/edit?usp=sharing)
+If you want to see the finished site:

-Thank you!
+It is published at [https://keepdocs.github.io/KeepDocsUkraine/](https://keepdocs.github.io/KeepDocsUkraine/).

+Please review it, and to make changes fork it, change the md files, PR.

+Tks !